caseytraina/caseytraina/README.md

 ________________________

 ## Resume
 - I learned my first language, the beloved **Swift** when I was 12 on a flight home from the Carribbean.
-Then, for the next few years I messed around in Xcode and semi-completed various [Udemy](http://www.udemy.com) Courses.
+Then, for the next few years I messed around in Xcode and completed various [Udemy](http://www.udemy.com) Courses.
 Then, came @CS-at-GA __AP Computer Science Principles__.
 Then, finally, I completed an **Indepedent Study** last year alongside Mr. Oswald, where we spent the first half of the year adventuring into various topics and finished with a *little* conversational AI experiment.

 ## Motivation
 - Coding has always been my passion; it relieves my stress, makes time fly by, and gives the best feeling when you successfully write a program.
 There isn't anything specific I hope to get out of this class.
 I just wanted some sort of Computer Science course in my schedule this year, so I didn't forget everything!